deblevine/MCI-DeM_LSPQ/README.md

-# MCI-DeM_Aim2_Study3
+# MCI-DeM_LSPQ

-This repository contains files pertaining to Aim 2, Study 3 of MCI DeM.
+This repository contains files pertaining to the Levine et al. project entitled "The Association between Mild Cognitive Impairment Diagnosis and Patient Treatment Preferences: A Survey of Older Adults."

 ## MCI DeM Objectives